mtumilowicz/terraform-basics-modules-workshop/README.md

 ## standard operations
+* terraform init
+    * When terraform init is run, Terraform reads configuration files in the working directory to determine which plugins are necessary, searches for installed plugins in several locations, sometimes downloads additional plugins, decides which plugin versions to use, and writes a lock file to ensure Terraform will use the same plugin versions in this directory until terraform init runs again.
+    * After locating any installed plugins, terraform init compares them to the configuration's version constraints and chooses a version for each plugin as follows:

+      If any acceptable versions are installed, Terraform uses the newest installed version that meets the constraint (even if the Terraform Registry has a newer acceptable version).
+      If no acceptable versions are installed and the plugin is one of the providers distributed by HashiCorp, Terraform downloads the newest acceptable version from the Terraform Registry and saves it in a subdirectory under .terraform/providers/.
+      If no acceptable versions are installed and the plugin is not distributed in the Terraform Registry, initialization fails and the user must manually install an appropriate version.
 * terraform plan with export -> terraform apply with that plan
 * terraform apply = terraform plan -out file ; terraform apply file ; rm file
     * terraform init